mateenbagheri/hermes/README.md

 # Hermes
+>Hermes was the messenger of the gods in Greek mythology, known for his cunning, speed, and versatility.
+He was the son of Zeus and the nymph Maia, and he was born in a cave on Mount Cyllene in Arcadia.

 This repository provides a logger service that implements the ZeroLog repository and supports three types of logger writers:

-InfluxDB writer: logs messages to an InfluxDB database *CLI writer: logs messages to the console (stdout) *File writer: logs messages to a file
+* DB writer: logs messages to a database (there is an influxDB implementation integrated too)
+* CLI writer: logs messages to the console (stdout)
+* File writer: logs messages to a file

 ## Installation
 To use the logger service, you'll need to install the package using Go modules: